reaction-link/actions-lint-pull-request/README.md

 ```
 inputs:
-  config-bot-repotoken:
+  access-token: /** v2 */
-    description: "Token with repo-scope permissions for a GitHub user (bot account for example)"
+    description: "Token with triage permissions or GITHUB_TOKEN"
     required: true
+  token-login: /** v2 */
+    description: "Username of the GitHub user"
+    required: true
+  config-bot-repotoken: /** v1 */
+    description: "Token with permissions to comment on a Pull Request (Github Token for example)"
+    required: true
-  config-bot-login:
+  config-bot-login: /** v1 */
     description: "Username of the GitHub user (bot account for example)"
     required: true
   github-event: